Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Introduction

-\end{enumerate} In a forensic context the process of assisting the trier-of-facts in finding answers to these problems is referred to as \textit{Forensic Text Comparison} (FTC) \cite{ishihara2021}.
+\item $\avPAN$: Given a set of documents $\Arefset = \{ \D_1, \D_2, \ldots \}$ by the same author $\A$ as well as a document $\Dunk$ of an unknown author $\unknown$: Has $\A$ also written $\Dunk$ (\ie $\A = \unknown$)? \end{enumerate} In a forensic context, the process of assisting the trier-of-facts in finding answers to these problems is referred to as \textit{Forensic Text Comparison} (FTC) as described by \textcite{ishihara2021}.
 The focus in this paper is on all three of these decisions problems.
 For the rest of this paper, we adopt the following notation: a document denoted by $\Dunk$, represents a document of an \textbf{unknown author} $\unknown$, whereas a document denoted by $\DA$ represents a document of a \textbf{known author} $\A$.
 In all decision problems, including $\avCore$ where the denotation of which document is known or unknown can be arbitrary, an \AV method seeks to answer the question of whether $\A = \unknown$ ($\A$ authored $\Dunk$) or $\A \neq \unknown$ ($\A$ did not author $\Dunk$) holds.
-In this context, a \textbf{known} verification case with a matching and non-matching authorship is denoted by \classYdash{} and \classNdash{case}, respectively.
+In this context, a \textbf{known} verification case with matching and non-matching authorship is denoted by \classYdash{} and \classNdash{case}, respectively.
 Moreover, we denote $\notA$ as any author other than $\A$.